tyler-bartunek/ShoeBot/README.md

 the modules.
 The details of how to configure it will depend somewhat on the register you choose to use, but the example module firmware provided anticipates an active-low chip select so please apply a binary not to whichever value you send to the register to achieve pulling all other lines high aside from your selection.
-The provided KiCad design for the SPI splitting assumes 6 possible module attachment points, with the following addresses (prior to inversion):
+The provided KiCad design for the SPI splitting assumes 6 possible module attachment points, with the following addresses (prior to bit inversion):

 1. Back Left: 0x80
 2. Center Left: 0x40